How does WhatsApp make money?

 WhatsApp acquired by Facebook back in 2014.

-The platform was first created in 2009 a simple status sharing application.
+The platform was first created in 2009 as a simple status sharing application.

 Developers want a platform where people can stay connected with each other but the problem was how to generate revenue for running their expenses.